Page Impressions (PI)

 The method by which web analytics tools attempt to uniquely identify a user also varies.
 Here, the IP address, cookies and other user data play a central role.

-Pre-header is the first text of an email.
+The pre-header is the first text of an email.
 Frequently, email programs not only display the sender and subject line of an email, but also the pre-header.
-Therefore, the pre-header is an important element in optimising a stand-alone e-mail.
+Therefore, the pre-header is an important element in optimising a stand-alone email.

 Google attaches great importance to not distorting the link relevance of a page through paid links.
 In order to mark paid links as such, there is the so-called Nofollow tag.
-This tag has no effect on the function of a link, but it is a sign for Google that it is a paid link.
+This has no effect on the function of a link, but is the indicator for Google that it is a paid link.

 In its guidelines, Google explicitly stipulates that paid links must also be marked accordingly.
 Of course, we comply with this, for example, by marking the links of the joint ad accordingly.

 A split test (or A/B test) helps to optimise campaigns in the long term.
 To do this, the recipient group of an email campaign is divided into two halves with the help of a random generator.
 Each half receives a slightly modified email.
 This can be a slightly changed content, a different subject line or even a different variation.
 It is important that only one parameter is changed at a time, because otherwise the cause-effect relationship would no longer be clear.

 After sending, the opening rate, click rate or other measured values are used to determine which half performed better.

 Through meaningful split tests, one gathers very valuable knowledge for optimising future campaigns.